 - Slack: Slack is a business messaging and collaboration app that allows users to quickly converse with each other, easily search for and recall previous conversations, and even send documents back and forth — all inside the software.

 - CloudApp: CloudApp is visual communication at its finest.
-From screen recording and sharing to GIF creation and image annotation, users love CloudApp because it makes conversing with colleagues much easier and a whole lot faster.
+From the screen recorder and video sharing to GIF creation and image annotation, users love CloudApp because it makes conversing with colleagues much easier and a whole lot faster.

 - Highfive: For companies with remote employs and/or multiple offices, a video conferencing app like Highfive is ideal.
 It's very easy to use and the quality of both the audio and video is top notch.